blvckjoy/Etch-a-Sketch/README.md

 ## Description

 The Etch-a-Sketch game is a web-based drawing pad that allows users to draw on a grid of square divs.
-The grid can be dynamically resized based on user input and each grid item will change to a random color when hovered over.
+The grid can be dynamically resized based on user input.
+To draw, click and drag your mouse over the grid cells.
 This project demonstrates the use of HTML, CSS, and JavaScript to create an interactive drawing tool with flexbox.

 ## Features

-- **Dynamic Grid**: Create a 16x16 grid of square divs initially, which can be resized to any number of squares per side.
+-  Create a customizable grid (up to 100x100)

-- **Responsive Design**: The grid size adjusts to fit within a fixed container width of 960px.

-## Explanation

-- The button triggers a prompt for the new grid size.
+-  Draw on the grid by clicking and dragging the mouse
+-  Each cell changes to a random color when drawn on

-- The div with id="grid-container" will hold the grid items.
+-  Reset the grid to its initial state

-- The #grid-container uses Flexbox to align grid items.

-- .grid-item styles each grid cell, setting the border and hover effects.
+-  Responsive design that maintains a consistent overall grid size

+## Key Functions

-- createGrid(size): Creates a grid based on the provided size, adjusting each cell's dimensions to fit within the container.
+-  `createGrid(size)`: Creates a new grid with the specified size
+-  `getRandomColor()`: Generates a random RGB color
+-  Event listeners for:

-- resizeButton Event Listener: Prompts the user for a new grid size, validates the input, and regenerates the grid.
+   -  Creating a new grid
+   -  Resetting the grid
+   -  Handling mouse events for drawing